 The userServiceDescription element may contain one or more serviceLanguage child elements.
 Each serviceLanguage element represents the available languages of the user services.
 The language shall be specified according to XML datatypes (XML Schema Part 2 [9]) using the xml:lang attribute.

 Each MBS User Service Description metadata unit shall contain at least one MBS Distribution Session Description.
-The element shall contain a reference to a Session Description document.
-The element may also contain a reference to an Object Repair Parameters Description document.
-The distributionSessionDescription element may contain a @DataNetworkName attribute indicating a Data Network Name (DNN) as defined in TS 23.003 [10].
+The distributionSessionDescription element shall contain a @sessionDescriptionLocator attribute, which references a Session Description document.
+The element may also contain an @objectRepairParametersLocator attribute, referencing an Object Repair Parameters document.
+The distributionSessionDescription element may contain a @dataNetworkName attribute indicating a Data Network Name (DNN) as defined in TS 23.003 [10].
 When this attribute is present, the MBS Client shall use the given DNN for interactions with the MBSF at reference point MBS-5 and with the MBS AS at reference point MBS-4-UC.
 If this attribute is not present, the MBS UE shall use a default PDU Session for these network interactions.

 The userServiceDescription element may include an availabilityInfo child element providing additional information pertaining to the availability of the MBS User Service Session within the 5G Network.
 If present, the availabilityInfo element shall include one or more infoBinding child elements.
 The infoBinding element shall contain the child elements serviceArea and radiofrequency: